ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/invoca/update2.md

 Did some exploration with the Hugging Face API and directly using the pretrained transformer models, which is mainly based on the multi-head self attention mechanism that replaces the original recurrence.
 Also gained some experienced with BERT: specifically using distilled BERT with pretrained weights and embedding.

 ## React Frontend/Backend Basics:
 We had a client/server test application in Python to demonstrate the classifying power of our models and also feed more conversation data into the models in real time.

-For reproducability and versatility, we decided to move this and our other model components into a React app that uses MongoDB and Docker to connect all the components of our app.
+One of the most important aspects of our project is how we will visualize and display the results of the machine learning models we created.
+After much research we decided to set up a React app with a Flask and MongoDB backend using Docker.
+This implementation prioritizes reproducability and versatility.

+React is a front-end javascript library for building user interfaces.
+Flask is a micro web framework written in python that will be used to connect to our database using MongoEngine and host our machine learning models.
+MongoDB is a document-oriented database program that uses JSON-like documents with optional schemas.

+The frontend network will use react for the user interface and get the predictions for machine learning models from the RESTful Flask API.
+The backend network will use MongoDB to store the chat logs which will feed into the machine learning models in Flask.
+The reason for using docker is it creates a self-contained development environment that adapts to the users system specifications.
+The isolation and the portability allows our team members to quickly start working on our app and share the containers using docker hub.